US consumer spending sinks by record 13.6% in face of virus

 The depth of the spending drop is particularly damaging because consumer spending is the primary driver of the economy, accounting for about 70% of economic activity.
 Last month’s figure signaled that the April-June quarter will be especially grim, with the economy thought to be shrinking at an annual rate near 40%.
 That would be, by far, the worst quarterly contraction on record.

-The report showed that an inflation gauge preferred by the Federal Resere fell by 0.5% after a 0.2% decline in March.
+The report showed that an inflation gauge preferred by the Federal Reserve fell by 0.5% after a 0.2% decline in March.
 The Fed has cited the absence of inflation pressures as one reason they are able to be as aggressive in providing support to the economy by cutting its benchmark interest rate to a record low near zero and pumping billions of dollars into credit markets to keep them from freezing up.

 In April, the nation’s jobless rate was 14.7%, the highest since the Great Depression, and many economists think it will top 20% for May.
 States are gradually restarting their economies by letting some businesses reopen with certain restrictions, and some laid-off employees are being recalled to work.
 Still, the job market remains severely depressed, and the outlook for the rest of the year is still bleak.